amanessinger/manessinger.com/content/post/2020/11/5134-via-ponte-pietra.md

 <br />

 Love those Italian facades.
-I'm pretty sure I wouldn't want to live there, but wow, these windoes are gorgeous!
+I'm pretty sure I wouldn't want to live there, but wow, these windows are gorgeous!

+But, what's more important now: America did dump Trump :satisfied: